 The Ngorongoro Crater is the best place in Tanzania to see 'The Big Five'.
 A healthy population of black rhino and some of the largest tusker elephants left in Africa today are the prize spots, but the crater is also home to good populations of lion, leopard and hyena along with healthy herds of wildebeest, buffalo and zebra.
 Other wildlife here includes serval cat, cheetah, jackal, Grant's and Thompson's gazelle, flamingo and bat-eared foxes, as well as approximately 400 species of bird.

 Ngorongoro Crater Safari - The Activities

 Activities inside the Ngorongoro Crater itself are limited to game driving; there are a couple of picnic spots in the park, but getting out of the vehicle is strictly limited to these areas.
 However, a full range of activities is on offer in the wider Ngorongoro Conservation Area, including walking, trekking, excursions to Olduvai Gorge and visiting the Masai and other tribes.

 Since the wildlife mainly stays in the crater all year round, there is really no good or bad time to visit.
 However given that the crater floor does get busy with vehicles, it can be more pleasant to visit during low season.
 Higher water levels in Lake Magadi (in the centre of the Crater) also result in higher concentrations of flamingos.
 Whenever you visit to Ngorongoro, you are guaranteed excellent safari action.

-is by far the best hotel and is absolutely world class, perfect for a Tanzania Honeymoon
+is by far the best luxury hotel and is absolutely world class, perfect for a Tanzania Honeymoon

 , but at approximately $3,000 a night it probably should be!
 The Serena and the Sopa have equally stunning views of the Crater floor and are much more affordable options, but they are large and fairly old hotels.